Today's Articles

 *The birth of Juan Garrido in 1487 is celebrated on this date.
 He was a Black African Spanish conquistador.

 Born in Africa, he went to Portugal as a slave.
 When baptized, he took the name Juan Garrido (Handsome John).
 He went to Seville, where he joined an expedition to the New World as Pedro Garrido's servant.
 He joined a Spanish expedition and arrived in Santo Domingo (Hispaniola) in about 1502.
 He participated in the invasion of present-day Puerto Rico and Cuba in 1508.
-He was one of many Black African freedmen who had joined expeditions from Seville to the Americas.
+He was among many Black African freedmen who had joined expeditions from Seville to the Americas.

 From the beginning of Spanish colonization in the Americas, Africans voluntarily participated in expeditions and, primarily, as kidnapped slaves.
 Garrido married and settled in Mexico City, where he and his wife had three children.
 He is credited with the first harvesting of wheat planted in the New World for commercial purposes.
 Garrido and other Blacks were also part of expeditions to Michoacán in the 1520s.
 Nuño de Guzmán swept through that region in 1529-30 with the aid of Black auxiliaries.
 In 1538, Garrido provided testimony on his 30 years of service as a conquistador: